OFFICE SPACE – 15 SMART QUESTIONS

 6. Would I consider sharing an office?

-One overlooked office space opportunity that most solopreneurs and small teams miss is shared office space.
+One overlooked opportunity that most solopreneurs and small teams miss is shared office space.
 A commonly overlooked office space might be a co-working office center.
-Another overlooked office space might be excess space that a more significant business is not using.
+Another managed office space might be excess space that a more significant business needs to use.

-Larger companies have additional offices that they would be opening to renting out on a month-to-month or longer-term basis.
-Many companies are open to subletting office space, so they’ve never considered it.
+Larger companies have additional offices that they would be open to renting out month-to-month or longer-term.
+Many companies can sublet office space, so they’ve never considered it.

-If there is a business in an area of town that you like reach out and ask, you can use LinkedIn or walk up to the front door and ask to speak to the CFO or VP of Finance.
-CTFO’s are usually in charge of facilities, and bringing in a few extra dollars a month is often an easy sell.
+If there is a business in an area of town that you would like to reach out to, you can use LinkedIn or walk up to the front door and ask to speak to the CFO or VP of Finance.
+CTOs are usually in charge of facilities, and bringing in a few extra dollars a month is often an easy sell.

 You often also get the upside of electricity, water, gas, maintenance, and internet, all included in the monthly cost.